epinio/epinio/README.md

 Get the latest version of the binary that matches your Operating System here: https://github.com/epinio/epinio/releases

-Install it on your system and make sure it is in your `PATH` (or othewise available in your command line).
+Install it on your system and make sure it is in your `PATH` (or otherwise available in your command line).

 Now install Epinio on your cluster with this command: